fghaas/froscon2020/markdown/video.md

 to **pick up on nontextual and nonverbal cues.**

 <!-- Note -->
+There’s a very good reason to use video calls: they give you the ability to pick up on nontextual and nonverbal cues from the call participants.
+But that’s really the only good reason to use them.

 Video calls have a significant drawback: until we get reliable automatic speech recognition and transcription, they are only half-on-the-record.
 Hardly anyone goes to the trouble of preparing a